 35. Tour the Barcelona Opera at Liceu Theater or Palau de la Musica

 Just off the Ramblas, you’ll find the Opera of Barcelona.
 Completely burned down and rebuilt, you can now tour this amazing Opera house of Barcelona.
 Marvel at the grand entry hall and the amazing ceiling.
 I found the tour quite interesting as the tour guide is really good and offers all these little facts and details.

 Another great place to visit is the Palau de la Musica.
-I saw a flamenco show in the Palau, but if you’re not that lucky, you can also see the Palau on a guided tour.
-Stained glass, amazing acoustic and an impressive history!
-A must see for all cultural lovers
+I saw a flamenco show in Palau, but if you’re not that lucky, you can also see Palau theatre on a guided tour.
+Stained glass, amazing acoustics, and an impressive history!
+A must-see for all cultural lovers

 Things to do in 36 hours in Barcelona

 Wow, did we really do 36 things in 36 hours?
 How is that even possible?
 The above suggestions are possible in 36 hours but you might feel a bit rushed.
 You might notice that time in Barcelona is an elastic concept.